 This post looks at some incidents, a case study in particular, which highlight privileges, entitlements, and such.
 It reflects on how a privileged person can use their systemic power as a platform.
 The voices (in quotes) from different sources are compiled into a coherent collage-story to tell the overall picture.

 For a starter, let's look at a situation: President Biden's White House announced that they would provide an interpreter for all White House news briefings, which the American Deaf community applaused this.
 But, when they learned who the interpreter was, they were traumalized by the interpreter's past actions.

 The interpreter provided "sign language accompaniments to right-wing videos.
 Some of these videos have featured vaccine misinformation, conspiracy theories about the 2020 election and the Jan.
 6 riots at the Capitol, and false claims about Michelle Obama being transgender, according to a review of social media posts by TIME." -- TIME.

 As a result, American Deaf people demanded White House to replace the interpreter for her past pro-Trumpism actions.
 The January 6th riots were clearly traumatizing for many Americans and other caring people aboard.
-Generally speaking, deaf people as an oppressed minority group have the right to have an interpreter required to practice code of ethics, intergrity, impartiality, and so on.
+Generally speaking, interpreters are required to practice code of ethics, intergrity, impartiality, and so on.
 By a normal standard, Deaf people can request a replacement of an interpreter for various reasons such as ethical violations, underqualification, conflict of interests, mistrust, and such.